 View the college-wide attendance policy included in How to be a Successful Student.

 The policy notes that each instructor is to exercise professional judgment and define "active participation" in class (and therefore "attendance"), and publish that definition in each syllabus.

-For this class, attendance is defined as completing all of your assigned work online, by the due date.
-If a student does not submit any assignments for a defined module, the student will be considered "absent."
-Failure to complete any modules in the first two weeks of class will lead to dismissal.
-Students who fail to complete 60% of their assignments with 60% of the course assigned will be identified as no longer active in course.
+A. Failure to complete any modules in the first week of class will lead to dismissal.

-Attendance is mandatory.
-Since we will meet online it is suggested that you check the course several times a week - MyCourses is our online "classroom."

-The instructor will verify that students are in attendance during the first two weeks of class.
-Students classified as "No Show" for both of the first two weeks will be administratively withdrawn from any class which they are not attending.
+Instructor will verify that students are in attendance during the first week of class.
+Students classified as "No Show" will be administratively withdrawn from any class they are not attending.
 The student's financial aid will be adjusted based on their updated enrollment status.
-If a student is administratively withdrawn from a class because they were a "No-Show" during the first two weeks of class, financial aid will not pay for the class and the student will be responsible.

-Students who are not actively participating in class will be reported to the Administration during the week following the last date to withdrawn with a "W" (as posted in the academic calendar on the college's web site).
+B. Students who are not actively participating in class will be reported to the Administration during the week following the last date to withdraw with a "W" (as posted in the academic calendar on the college's web site).
 A grade of "WF" will be assigned to students who are not actively participating during the week following the last day to withdraw with a W grade.

 Students will be able to withdraw themselves at any time during the term.
 However, requests submitted after the last date to withdraw with a "W" (see academic calendar) will result in a "WF."
 Students and instructors will automatically receive an email notification through their SPC email address whenever a withdrawal occurs.

-Withdrawing after the "Last Date to Withdraw with a Grade of 'W" can have serious consequences.
+Withdrawing after the "Last Date to Withdraw with a Grade of 'W'" can have serious consequences.
 If the student withdraws from a class after the deadline posted in the academic calendar, the student will receive a final grade of 'WF,' which has the same impact on the student's GPA as a final grade of "F." A "WF" grade also could impact the student's financial aid, requiring repayment of financial assistance.
 Students should consult with an academic advisor or financial assistance counselor prior to withdrawing.